The Shrouds: Filming

 Principal photography began on May 8, 2023, in Toronto, Canada, and wrapped on June 19, 2023.
 The film was shot on ARRIRAW MXF files using an Arri Alexa 35.
 Media Composer was used to edit the film and colour correction was done by Bill Ferwerda using DaVinci Resolve.

 Release

 The film was screened in Main Competition section at the 77th Cannes Film Festival on May 20, 2024.
 It also played at the Toronto International Film Festival on September 5, 2024.

 Sphere Films theatrically released the film in Canada on April 25, 2025.
 The film was released theatrically in France by Pyramide Distribution on April 30, 2025, after reportedly being pushed back from a release in January 2025.
 Sideshow and Janus Films released the film in the United States.
 The Shrouds opened on April 18 in New York and Los Angeles, and expanded nationwide on April 25, 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 37 critics, indicating "generally favorable" reviews.
 The film was named to TIFF's annual Canada's Top Ten list for 2024.
 In June 2025, IndieWire ranked the film at number 39 on its list of "The 100 Best Movies of the 2020s (So Far)."

+Musician Charli XCX made it one of her four picks of favourite films in the Criterion Closet in 2026, saying “I kind of haven't been able to stop thinking about this film.
+I think about it every week.
+I feel like I discover a new feeling thinking about this film every week.”